Adem Sipić

-Adem Sipić (born April 5, 2006) is an American professional soccer player who plays as a striker for Nashville SC.
+Adem Sipić (born April 5, 2006) is an American professional soccer player who plays as a striker for Ettan club Gefle IF in Sweden on loan from Nashville SC.

 Early life

 Born in Bowling Green, Kentucky, Sipić is of Bosnian descent.

 Club career

 Sipić started his career with Huntsville City FC.
-On 26 March 2023, he debuted for the club during a 2–2 draw with Crown Legacy FC.
-On 12 June 2023, he scored his first goal for the club during a 4–2 win over St. Louis City 2.
+On March 26, 2023, he debuted for the club during a 2–2 draw with Crown Legacy FC.
+On June 12, 2023, he scored his first goal for the club during a 4–2 win over St. Louis City 2.

 Style of play

 Sipić has been described as a target forward who is naturally capable of playing with his back to goal, and is known for his strength and work rate.